-State Conference is being held from Friday 13 to Monday 16 March 2020.
-It is a residential event, so students will need to be dropped off at the Lea Scout Centre at 4pm on Friday, and be collected at 3pm on Monday.
+State Conference is being held from Friday 10 to Monday 12 March 2023.
+It is a residential event, so students will need to be dropped off at the venue at 4pm on Friday, and be collected at 5pm on Sunday.
 Further details will be released closer to the date, and students will be informed via email.

-What if I can’t be dropped off at the Lea?
+What if I can’t be dropped off at the venue?

-UN Youth Tasmania provides a bus to the Lea Scout Centre from the Redline bus stop in Hobart, departing at 4pm.
+UN Youth Tasmania provides a bus to the venue from the Redline bus stop in Hobart, departing at 4pm.
 Students will be given the option to catch this bus on the registration form.
 This is convenient for those who need to catch Redline buses from the north of the state to get to State Conference.

 Who can attend State Conference?

 Any Tasmanian school student in grades 9 to 12.
 No prior knowledge or skills are required!